 Larian, whose work is on exhibit in the solo show “I Slept with the Light and Became Pregnant with Love” at New York’s Shirin Gallery,” left Iran just before the Islamic revolution.
 Born Jewish, she says that she identifies as a religious artist in her “universal consciousness of humanity.”

+The N.Y. show has its origins in an East Los Angeles junkyard, where Larian found objects for her sculptural pieces.
 The title of the show derives from a verse in Rumi, which Larian imagined being written on the surface of an old box spring mattress that she saw slated for recycling.
 (In so doing, she perhaps takes after another Jewish artist, Louise Nevelson, who also mined trash for her art.)

 Asked the degree to which she self-identifies as an Iranian-born artist, and a woman-artist, Larian says she prefers not to emphasize identities, which she thinks tend to separate with boundaries.